JHU-PL-Lab/www-fpse/lecture/variants.md

      - similar in spirit to how C structs can be recursive (but, no pointers needed here)
   - Unlike with functions, no need for `rec`

-Homebrew lists as a warm-up - the built-in `list` type is in fact not needed
+ - Homebrew lists as a warm-up - the built-in `list` type is in fact not needed
+   - Note you will never need to do this, just use the built-in ones!
+This example is just for understanding.

 ```ocaml
 type 'a homebrew_list = Mt | Cons of 'a * 'a homebrew_list;;
 let hb_eg = Cons(3,Cons(5,Cons(7,Mt)));; (* analogous to 3 :: 5 :: 7 :: [] = [3;5;7] *)
 ```
-Coding over homebrew lists is basically identical to built-in lists.
+Coding over homebrew lists is nearly identical to built-in lists.

 ```ocaml
 let rec homebrew_map (ml : 'a homebrew_list) ~(f : 'a -> 'b) : ('b homebrew_list) =